timothyheadrick12/saols/docs/notes.md

 - ### Sword Skills

   - have a lvl, attack multiplier (atm), number of hits, required weapon type, required weapon skill, minimum handling requirement, and spd cost
-  - A sword skill is unable to be unlocked until its corresponding weapon skill >= its lvl
+  - A sword skill is unable to be unlocked until its corresponding weapon skill >= its lvl.
+  - A sword skill can only be used by a weapon with a lvl >= sword skill lvl.
+    - Potential update: Add durability but to weapons.
+Using a sword skill on a weapon that is lower level than the skill uses durability.
-  - A sword skill's damage upon use: $dmg= atk*atm*numhits$
+  - A sword skill's damage upon use: $dmg= atk*atm*numhits$.

 - ### Combat